cris-oddball/locust_review/README.md

 ```

 arguments:
-- -f <filename> to run
+- `-f` filename to run
-- -u <int> number of users to spawn
+- `-u` int, number of users to spawn
-- -r <float> rate per second at which to spawn users
+- `-r` float, rate per second at which to spawn users
-- -t <time string> stop after specified time, run only with headless or auto-start, else runs forever
+- `-t` time string, stop after specified time, run only with headless or auto-start, else runs forever
-- -H base url, here defaults to Perf
+- `-H` base url, here defaults to Perf
-- --headless  disables the web interface
+- `--headless`  disables the web interface